-Giant Mountain Meatballs, stuffed with Cheddar Cheese and nestled in a rich, tasty sauce make the most delicious comfort dinner
+Mountain Meatballs are giant, stuffed with Cheddar Cheese meatballs, nestled in a rich, tasty sauce make the most delicious comfort dinner

 Most meatballs can also be rolled into smaller balls and once cooked stick them on an appetizer stick or toothpick and you have an appetizer or an addition to your savory platter which is always great to serve when you have friends over.